prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % Gospel truth!
 % Here you are: today he is slipping away from school ,which means that İ will punish him tomorrow-let him work hard.
 It's mighty hard to make him work Saturdays, when all the boys is having holiday, but he hates work more than he hates anything else, and I've GOT to do some of my duty by him, or I'll be the ruination of the child."
-Well-a-well, man that is born of woman is of few days and full of trouble, as the Scripture says, and I reckon it's so.
-He'll play hookey this evening, * and [* Southwestern for "afternoon"] I'll just be obleeged to make him work, tomorrow, to punish him.

 % Tom didn't go to school today.
 % So he had a great time.
 He got back home barely in season to help Jim, the small colored boy, saw next-day's wood and split the kindlings before supper.